stanfordjournalism/stanford-progj-2021/exercises/quakebot.md

 ## Converting the quake timestamp

-The USGS provides the time of quakes in what's known as [epoch time](https://en.wikipedia.org/wiki/Epoch_(computing)), typically the number of *seconds* since the 1970.
+The USGS provides the time of quakes in what's known as [epoch time](https://en.wikipedia.org/wiki/Epoch_(computing)), typically the number of *seconds* since the beginning of the year 1970.
 The USGS time is actually in milliseconds since 1970, so you'll need to divide the time by 1000 and then investigate the [utcfromtimestamp](https://docs.python.org/3/library/datetime.html#datetime.datetime.utcfromtimestamp) method in the datetime module to convert the time.